Leekao/Everything_Grams/README.md

 5. PROFIT

 # Known Issues
+* only change the quantities on the ingrdients list, not the recipe itself, working on that currently.
-* all teaspoons are considered sugar teapoons, I'm working on a patch for that
+* all teaspoons are considered sugar teapoons (4.26 grams), flour teaspoons are 2.6 grams), I'm working on a patch for that
 * no accessibility, I'll work on changing the alts sometime soon
 * I'm using eval to handle "3/4" strings, so the guys at allrecipes could potentially inject code and the extension will run it, I'll take care of it soon.